From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Steering as a Causal Independence Test

-where $\alpha$ controls the strength of the steering operation, $\mathcal{F}(\mathbf{h})$ corresponds to the featurized activations, and the do-operation denotes a feature intervention where feature $i$ is set to $\alpha$ times its maximum on training dataset $\mathcal{D}$.\footnote{This is equivalent to adding the difference between the steered reconstruction and original reconstruction to the activation.} $\epsilon=\mathbf{h} - \mathcal{F}^{-1}(\mathcal{F}(\mathbf{h}))$ is the reconstruction error without interventions.
-We set $\alpha$ to 5, but try different values in \S\ref{sec:multisteer}.
+$\alpha$, the steering coefficient, controls the strength of the steering operation; $\mathcal{F}(\mathbf{h})$ corresponds to the featurized activations (equivalent to $\mathbf{f}$); and the do-operation denotes an intervention where feature $\mathbf{f}_i$ is set to $\alpha$ times its maximum activation $\max(f_i)$ on training dataset $\mathcal{D}$. $\epsilon=\mathbf{h} - \mathcal{F}^{-1}(\mathcal{F}(\mathbf{h}))$ is the reconstruction error before interventions; adding it to the steered output ensures that any changes in model behavior are due to the steering operation, and not due to reconstruction errors \citep{marks2025sparse}.
+We set $\alpha$ to 5, but try multiple coefficients in \S\ref{sec:multisteer}.

-\paragraph{Metrics.} For all concept pairs $\{(z_i,z_j): i,j\in [n]\}$, we steer with $z_i$ and plot $\Delta$\textsc{LogOdds} of the \textit{other} concept $z_j$.\footnote{$\Delta$\textsc{LogOdds} is equivalent to the logit difference.} We steer with an SAE trained on the middle layer of $\mathcal{M}$ and then quantify $\Delta\textsc{LogOdds}(z_j)$ as the change in the logit of a multinomial concept probe.\footnote{These are architecturally similar to the probes used in \S\ref{sec:exp_identifiability}, but trained on the \emph{final} layer of $\mathcal{M}$ instead of the middle layer.
-We use the final layer because it acts as a better proxy for the model's likely output behavior, as opposed to the model's inner representation of the input concepts.
-We use multinomial probes because they make the change in probabilities for within-concept pairs sum to 1.} We introduce \textbf{steering independence} $I_S$ to quantify to what degree a concept is influenced only by its top-attribution feature and no others, whereas \textbf{steering selectivity} $S_S$ reflects to what degree a feature only influences its respective concept:
+\paragraph{Metrics.} For all concept pairs $(z_i,z_j)$, we steer the feature most associated with $z_i$ and measure $\Delta$\textsc{LogOdds} of concept $z_j$.
+We quantify $\Delta\textsc{LogOdds}(z_j)$ as the change in the logit of $z_j$ according to a multinomial concept probe trained on the \emph{final} layer of the model.\footnote{We use the final layer because it acts as a better proxy for the model's likely output behavior, as opposed to the model's inner representation of the input concepts.
+We use multinomial probes because they make the change in probabilities for within-concept pairs sum to 1.
+To validate that multinomial probe logits are good proxies for concept presence, we show heatmaps of probe accuracies in Figure~\ref{fig:probe_accuracy_heatmap_multi} (App.~\ref{app:probe_acc}).}

-$I_S$ and $S_S$ are conceptually similar to normalized pointwise mutual information.
-In both equations, $j$ excludes within-concept pairs.
-For example, if $i$ is domain=news, $j$ would skip all other domains.

-Mean scores across rows/columns tend to be relatively low, whereas maximal scores are high.
-High maximal scores indicate that some features can be independently steered with a single feature, but significantly lower means also indicates that many concepts cannot be steered without interference.

-\paragraph{Hypothesis.} If two concepts are independent, then we expect no cross-concept effects---i.e., if two features $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_{j\neq i}$ correspond to independent concepts $z_i$ and $z_j$, then steering $z_i$ should not change $p(z_j)$.
-Note that within-concept effects are expected: for $\mathbf{\hat{f}}_i$ and $\mathbf{\hat{f}}_j$ such that $i$ and $j$ are really two values of the same concept $z_i$ (e.g., positive sentiment and negative sentiment), then positive steering with one feature should necessarily decrease the probability of the other.
-To summarize these heatmaps, we show the \textbf{selectivity} and \textbf{steering independence} in Table~\ref{tab:steer_select}.